TeachBooks/mirror_computational_modelling/book/Chapter3/isoparametric_mapping.md

 height: 320px
 name: isoparametric-quad
 ---
-Example of isoparametric mapping for a 4-node quadrilateral element
+Example of isoparametric mapping for a 4-node quadrilateral element: reference quad (left) and physical counterpart (right)
 ```

 There are now two natural coordinates $\xi$ and $\eta$.
 The reference quad is defined over the domain $(\xi\in[-1,1],\eta\in[-1,1])$ and its physical counterpart is arbitrarily positioned in 2D space with nodal coordinates $(x_i,y_i),\ i=1\ldots4$.
 Shape functions are defined once and for all for  the reference element as: